nextflow-io/training/docs/basic_training/containers.md

 !!! question "Exercise"

     The tools `fastqc` and `salmon` are both available in BioContainers.
-Add the appropriate `container` directives to the `FASTQC` and `QUANTIFICATION` processes in `script5.nf` to use BioContainers instead of the container image we have been using in this training.
+Add the appropriate `container` directives to the `FASTQC` and `QUANTIFICATION` processes in `script5.nf` to use BioContainers instead of the container image you have been using in this training.

     !!! tip "Hint"

-        Temporarily comment out the line `#!groovy process.container = 'nextflow/rnaseq-nf'` in the `nextflow.config` file to make sure the processes are using the BioContainers that you set, and not the container image we have been using in this training.
+        Temporarily comment out the line `#!groovy process.container = 'nextflow/rnaseq-nf'` in the `nextflow.config` file to make sure the processes are using the BioContainers that you set, and not the container image you have been using in this training.

     ???
 Solution